 These kokosmakronen (German coconut macaroons) are firm on the exterior and moist and chewy inside.
 They're SO easy to make, with only 5 ingredients and one bowl.
 There's no need to whip the egg whites, so you can have them ready to bake in less than 10 minutes!
-These homemade coconut cookies are perfect for the holidays (they are popular German Christmas cookies) or whenever a cookie craving strikes.
+These homemade coconut cookies are perfect for the holidays (they're popular German Christmas cookies) or whenever a cookie craving strikes.

 These kokosmakronen fall into the easy, one bowl cookie category that I love so much.
 These raspberry white chocolate blondies do too, as do these almond flour peanut butter cookies and biscoff blondies.
 We all want a cookie without much effort sometimes!